ZahidHasan/zahidhasan.github.io/_posts/2020-11-24-accessing-windows-host-folder-from-linux-guest-in-virtualbox.md

 ---
 published: true
 key: '!!str'
-title: Accessing Windows (Host) Folder from Linux (Guest) in VirtualBox
+title: Accessing Windows (Host) Folder from Linux (Guest) in Virtualbox

-tags:
+tags: 'VirtualBox,Linux,Manjaro,KDE,Virtualization,Operating System'
-  - VirtualBox
-  - Linux
-  - Manjaro
-  - KDE
-  - Virtualization
-  - Operating System
 ---

 Assume you installed manjaro linux as a guest in virtualbox with windows host.
 Now you want to access folders through them.
 In order to do that follow the steps: